Titus Flavius Vespasianus is the Man of Lawlessness

 While the Roman army offered sacrifices to the ensigns, the Man of Lawlessness, Caesar Titus, was declared imperator.
 And according to Suetonius, many of his soldiers wanted to make him emperor.16 When his legions desired to make Titus emperor, Titus should have received all the divine praise and worship typically placed upon the emperor in Rome’s eastern provinces.
 Titus’ supporters and military forces were drawn primarily from the eastern provinces where emperor worship was officially sanctioned at the time and commonplace in Temples of the Imperial Cult.
 Beginning during the reign of Augustus all Caesars were automatically given the title Pontifex Maximus or high priest of the Imperial Cult.
 Furthermore, having already acquired the label “Caesar” at his father’s coronation,17 Titus was therefore the de facto priest of the Imperial cult at that time whose job it was to direct the worship of Caesar and Rome.
-Thus it is very likely that Titus was actually worshipped in the flesh inside the Temple in A.D.
+Thus it is extremely unlikely that Titus was not worshipped inside the Temple in A.D.
 70 beside the images of his father, Vespasian, on the Imago during the above mentioned celebration as Caesar worship was customary in the imperial cult at that time.
 Here one can see how literally 2 Thessalonians 2:4 was likely fulfilled: “He will oppose and will exalt himself over everything that is called God or is worshiped, so that he sets himself up in God’s temple, proclaiming himself to be God.”
+And Titus would have very likely done this because as Caesar he was the de facto priest—and arguably high priest as his soldiers wished to make him emperor–of the Imperial Cult whose job it was to direct the worship of Caesar and Rome, and Titus had received the title Caesar at his father’s coronation and thus was expected to both direct and receive this worship.

 Preterism, A Commentary of 2 Thessalonians 2:4: Titus is the Image of the Beast, His Father the Emperor Vespasian, in Revelation 13:15 as Christ is the Image of the Father (Colossians 1:15).
 As the Image of Vespasian, Titus stands in the Temple in the Place of His Father, Vespasian.